What is time series forecasting?

 Evaluating Model Accuracy

-Speaking of methods, we should mention that visually identifying which model has the best accuracy is not always producing reliable results.
+Speaking of methods, we should mention that visually identifying which machine learning model has the best accuracy is not always producing reliable results.

-Among the methods of accuracy evaluation, the method of calculating the MAPE (Mean Absolute Percent Error) shows best results as a quicker way to compare the overall forecast accuracy of a proposed model.
+Among the time series prediction models, the method of calculating the MAPE (Mean Absolute Percent Error) shows the best results as a quicker way to compare the overall forecast accuracy of a proposed model.

 Time series forecasting process

-To avoid any detrimental consequences and ensure the project success in terms of designing the predictive time model, the time series forecast project is implemented with taking the following steps.
+To avoid any detrimental consequences and ensure the project's success in terms of designing the predictive time model, deep learning for time series forecasting is being implemented by taking the following steps.

 1. Project goal definition

-Prior to discussing the project in detail, make sure that you understand the subjectives.
+The first step of the time series machine learning tutorial.
+Prior to discussing the project in detail, make sure that you understand the subjective.
 It means understanding the specifics of the business domain of forecast operation including terms and keys definitions as well as common business models pertaining to the particular domain.
 Thus, this stage implies defining the project specifics through extensive research within the area of knowledge.

 2. Data gathering and exploration